(Featured Image Credit: pxHere)

 This guide will walk you through how to oil a chain, including how to clean it.

 A bike chain consists of a series of links, primarily of side plates, pins and rollers.
 These roller chains transfer the power you put into your pedals to the wheels.

-The chain gets raided by road dirt the most and is usually one of the dirtiest parts of a bicycle.
+The chain gets raided by road dirt the most.
+And it’s usually one of the dirtiest parts of both childrens bicycles and bikes for adults.
 If overlooked, it can affect the bike's longevity and performance, specifically:

 - Increased rate of chain wear

 - Added wear on derailleur assemblies and drivetrain cogs

 To perfectly clean all the dirt from the inside is quite impossible, but oiling does help.
 A modern cycle chain has small gaps that allow the oil to flow and flush out the dirt.

 These small openings also leave a residue to keep the rollers running smoothly.
 At the same time, it causes minimum friction, ensuring the chain doesn’t wear as quickly.

 Without the proper chain lube, your ride on your Bobbin Hummingbird will come to a screeching halt.
 That applies to grabbing an affordable option or high-quality bike oil.

 Before applying oil to the chain, spot-clean it from time to time.
 This is also a good opportunity to check for wear.